Introduction of Socket

 (a) Raw Socket

-• Raw sockets allow direct sending and receiving of IP packets without any protocol-specific transport layer formatting.
+• Raw sockets allow direct sending and receiving of IP packets without protocol-specific transport layer formatting.
+For this, Raw sockets bypass normal transport protocols (TCP/UDP), allowing direct access to the network hardware.

-• Raw sockets are typically available in network equipment and are used for routing protocols such as IGRP and OSPF, and in ICMP.
+• Raw sockets are typically available in network equipment and used for routing protocols such as IGRP, OSPF, and ICMP.

 Loading